 - 1. The confusion matrix may be estimated from the data used to derive the model.
 This resubstitution estimate can be hoplessly biased, and should not be used. - 2.
 A training set may be used to derive the model, and a test set used to test the model.
 Ideally, the test data should reflect the conditions under which the model will be used in practice, i.e., they should be from the target population, allowing a genuine external assessment of accuracy. - 3.
 More commonly, the data are randomly or arbitrarily split into a training and test set, with the training data used to derive the model, and the test data used to assess accuracy.
-As the training and test data are from the same original sample, the estimate is for the source population. - 4.
+As the training and test data are from the same orginal sample, the estimate is for the source population. - 4.
 In item 3, the training (set I) and test (set II) data were derived from the same original sample.
 It therefore makes sense to swap the training and test sets (II/I in place of I/II), use II to fit the model, and I to test the model.
 Predictions are then available for all data, but always with the data used to test the model distinct from the data used to fit the model.
 An overall accuracy is then available that combines the I/II and the II/I results.
 This method is 2-fold cross-validation.
 The folds are I/II and II/I. The estimate is unbiased, but relates to the source population. - 5.
 For use of cross-validation methodology, it is more usual to split the data into k parts, where a common choice is k = 10.
 Each part is then left out in turn; the model is derived using the remainder of the data, and predictions are made for the part that is left out.
 This is done for all k parts.
 Predictions are, finally, available for all the data, and the confusion matrix can be estimated.
-The estimate is unbiased, but relates to the source population.
+The estimate is unbiased, but relates to the source population. - 6.
+Note also the bootstrap methodology.
+Rather than splitting the data randomly into parts, this takes repeated random with replacement samples.

-Ideas of training and test set, and the use of cross-validation, can be important when theoretical assumptions fail, or when the relevant distributional theory is unavailable.
+Use of training and test set, cross-validation, the bootstrap, and other related methodologies, can be important when theoretical assumptions fail, or when the relevant distributional theory is unavailable.
 As always, it may be necessary to adapt results to the specific inferences that are required.
 This can be particularly important when algorithms are treated as black boxes.

-2.5.3 Source and target populations - some further comments
+1.8.3 Source and target populations - some further comments